Boris FX: Particle Illusion

 As part of the merger with GenArts in 2016, Boris FX acquired the rights to the Particle Illusion (formerly particleIllusion) product, a storied particle system from the original developer Alan Lorence, the founder of Wondertouch.
 In 2018, Boris FX released a redesigned version of the product to a larger NLE/compositing market as part of Continuum (2019).
 The new Particle Illusion plug-in supports Adobe, Avid, and many OFX hosts.

 Silhouette

 In September 2019, Boris FX merged with SilhouetteFX, Academy Award-winning developer of Silhouette, a high-end digital paint, advanced rotoscoping, motion tracking, and node-based compositing application for visual effects in film post-production.
-The acquisition integrated Silhouette’s advanced rotoscoping and paint technology, recognized by the Academy of Motion Pictures, into Boris FX’s suite of products, alongside Sapphire, Continuum, and Mocha Pro.
+The acquisition integrated Silhouette's advanced rotoscoping and paint technology, recognized by the Academy of Motion Pictures, into Boris FX's suite of products, alongside Sapphire, Continuum, and Mocha Pro.

-In May of 2021, Boris FX released Silhouette 2021, the first version of Silhouette released by Boris FX to function both as a standalone application and as a plug-in for Adobe, Autodesk, Nuke, and other OFX hosts.
+In May 2021, Boris FX released Silhouette 2021, the first version of Silhouette released by Boris FX to function both as a standalone application and as a plug-in for Adobe, Autodesk, Nuke, and other OFX hosts.

 Silhouette has been used in the visual effects of films such as Avatar, Avengers: Infinity War, Blade Runner 2049, Ex Machina, and Interstellar.